JezSw/nekRS/doc/source/user_guide/models.rst

   * ``KAPPA[id]`` :math:`\rightarrow \kappa_0 p_0 \kappa^\dagger`

 .. note::
-  For an open system, the thermodynamic pressure is constant.
+  For an **open system**, the thermodynamic pressure is constant.
 Thus, :math:`p_t^\dagger=1`.
 Consequently, ``o_kappa`` array is constant and unity.

 ``userq`` is the user routine to specify any problem dependent source term appearing in the temperature equation (e.g., volumetric source/sink term).
 See the section on :ref:`scalar source <user_scalar_source>` for details on the procedure for including any non-linear source terms in temperature equation.

-For lowMach problems in a closed system and/or in a moving domain, it is necessary to add contribution of time derivative of thermodynamic pressure to the temperature equation.
+For lowMach problems in a **closed system and/or in a moving domain**, it is necessary to add contribution of time derivative of thermodynamic pressure to the temperature equation.
 A sub-routine is available in the ``lowMach::`` namespace to add this contribution.
 Include it as follows,